Eid in Dubai - A Guide To Celebrating Eid in Dubai

 The Excellent Food Culture

 Besides this, the greater eid 'Eid-al-Adha' also calls for lavish feasts and grand festivities.
-This Eid is usually commemorated by the ceremony of sacrificing the goat.
+The ceremony of sacrificing the goat usually commemorates this Eid.
 The goat is then distributed among the family members and cooked for the feast.
 This is a highly spiritual ceremony undertaken by Muslims all over the world and promotes the joy of sharing and the feeling of oneness within a family.

 Festivities of Eid in Dubai

 The time of Eid is a stark contrast to the month of Ramadan.
-Eid is a time of festivities for the city of Dubai where entertainment goes full swing all over the city.
+Eid is a time of celebrations for the city of Dubai where entertainment goes full swing all over the city.
 The city's biggest malls and entertainment spots put up spectacular shows which can be enjoyed by both tourists and residents alike.
-There are also numerous roaming shows, music concerts, special performances and a lot more on offer.
-In addition to all this, all amusement parks within Dubai and across the country have some or the other offers as part of Eid celebrations.
+There are also numerous roaming shows, music concerts, individual performances and a lot more on offer.
+In addition to all this, all amusement parks within Dubai and across the country have some of the other offers as part of Eid celebrations.

 Eid Shopping in Dubai